bradly/rhode_island/README.md

 ## Usage

 1. Add a state column to your model and migrate your database
-2. In your model add the line 'include RhodeIsland'
+2. In your model add the line 'has_state_machine %w(array of your states)'
-3. Add a STATES constant in your model that is an array of states as strings

 ## Contributing